 Oh bacon, how do we love thee?
 Let us count the ways.
 There's Beer-Candied Bacon, Candied Pepper Bacon, and Bacon-Wrapped Beer Can Burgers.
+The bacon flavor is welcome in so many dishes.
 However, not every recipe gets a dose of real bacon.
-Let's be honest, your baked potatoes wouldn't feel complete without sour cream, cheddar cheese, and bacon bits, right?
-Bacon bits serve their purpose well, but you might be surprised when you find out what some of those bac'n bits are made from, especially when it's not real bacon.
+Let's be honest, your baked potatoes wouldn't feel complete without sour cream, cheddar cheese, and a topping of crispy bacon bits, right?
+Bacon bits serve their purpose well, perfect as a salad topping or added to veggie chowders. but you might be surprised when you find out what some of those bac'n bits are made from, especially when it's not real bacon.

 1. Oscar Mayer Real Bacon Bits